Back to resources

 How many pharmaceutical companies operate in Kuwait?

-Approximately 148 pharmaceutical companies operate in Kuwait, including one local GMP-certified manufacturer (KSPICO), several major distributors (YIACO, Alghanim, Warba), and offices or representatives of over 100 multinational pharmaceutical companies.
+Approximately 148 pharmaceutical companies operate in Kuwait, including one local GMP-certified manufacturer (KSPICO), importer-distributors (see our ranked Kuwait medical distributors list), additional established wholesalers such as YIACO and Alghanim, and offices or representatives of over 100 multinational pharmaceutical companies.
 Kuwait imports approximately 95% of its pharmaceuticals.

 What is the size of Kuwait's pharmaceutical market?